 |Student Film Permit

-The fees are for film permits only and do not include other permits, fees, licenses, or location fees that may be required by OCTFME or other District agencies.
+The fees are for film permits and the processing of aerial support letters issued by OCTFME only.
+These fees do not apply to additional permits, fees, certifications, or licenses required by other District of Columbia or Federal agencies for your production activity.
 Please refer to our insurance requirements, and road closures/police section which may weigh into your total costs.

 - Our $30 application fee is only waived for student productions.